 - Cross-pollination of disciplines.
 LUCID research occurs at the intersection of computational and behavioral sciences, which historically have drawn from quite different social groups.
 Through hands-on research, internships, seminars, happy-hours, and mini-conferences across the program, you will find many opportunities to connect with others who share your experience and background.
 We believe these social support networks make it easier for pioneers like you to navigate the challenges of STEM graduate education.

 - Financial support.
 US citizens and permanent residents are eligible for LUCID stipends, which provide a generous stipend and tuition for up to two full years.
-Faculty who nominate applicants for this support must indicate how the stipend will advance the program’s diversity mission.
 Members of under-represented minority groups may further apply for an additional two years of support via partner programs at UW-Madison, providing 4 years of funding without additional TA or RA obligations.
 In addition, non-citizens can join as affiliates, receive training and networking and travel support.